-The Obama Administration and USDA have made historic investments in America's rural communities, helping create jobs today while building thriving economies for the long term.
+The Obama Administration and USDA have made historic investments in America's rural communities, helping create ladders of opportunity for rural people and building thriving rural economies for the long term.

 Growing Small Businesses and Supporting Community Development

-- Helped more than 900,000 rural families buy, repair or refinance a home, and provided funding for more than 3,000 multifamily housing developments.
+- Helped more than 900,000 rural families buy-many for the first time-repair or refinance a home.
+Provided funding for more than 3,000 multifamily housing developments.

 Investing in Critical Infrastructure

-- Invested in new and improved broadband service to 1.4 million rural residents, which expands access to state-of-the-art health care, educational and cultural resources and provides the opportunity for local businesses to compete in the global economy.
+- Brought new or improved broadband service to 1.49 million rural residents, which expands access to state-of-the-art health care, educational and cultural resources, and gives rural businesses the connectivity they need to compete in the global economy.

-- Helped improve and modernize rural electric infrastructure for over 8.6 million rural residents and businesses with funding for more than 158,500 miles of electric line.
-Also invested in renewable energy, smart grid technology and air quality improvement technologies.
+- Improved and modernized rural electric infrastructure that serves over 8.6 million rural residents and businesses and funded for more than 158,500 miles of electric line.
+In addition, we have made strategic investments in renewable energy, smart grid technology and air quality improvement technologies.

 Promoting New Strategies for Economic Growth

-- In 2014, USDA and its partners created a new $150 million investment fund that will help propel the growth of small businesses across rural America.
-The new Rural Business Investment Company (RBIC) will allow private equity investments in agriculture-related businesses, including bio-manufacturing, advanced energy production, local and regional food systems, improved farming technologies, and other cutting-edge fields.
+- In 2014, USDA and its partners announced a new $150 million investment fund that will help propel the growth of small businesses across rural America.
+The new Rural Business Investment Company (RBIC) will allow private equity investments in agriculture-related businesses, including bio-manufacturing, advanced energy production, local and regional food systems, improved farming technologies and other cutting-edge fields.

 - In 2014, we also worked with CoBank, a national cooperative bank and member of the Farm Credit System, to announce a $10 billion rural infrastructure fund.
 This fund is supported entirely by private sector dollars with an initial investment from CoBank.
 The Fund and this approach compliment USDA's own investments and offer a sustainable platform for new kinds of investors to inject new, private money into rural infrastructure projects.